StatCan/aaw-security-proposal/06-kubernetes.md

 > **Recommendation KUBE-RBAC-02**: Kubeflow assigns a large set of permissions
 > to the `default-editor` account.
 These permissions should be reviewed and
-> restricted to essential needs only.
+> restricted to essential/functional needs only.
 >
 > *This is an ongoing excercise outside of this proposal, therefore
 > I will not propose specific requirements, but instead strongly